Moon (2009 film): Production

+Music

 Release

 International sales for Moon are handled by the Independent sales company.
-Sony Pictures Worldwide Acquisitions Group acquired distribution rights to the film for English-speaking territories.
+In May 2009, Sony Pictures Worldwide Acquisitions Group acquired distribution rights to the film for English-speaking territories, acquiring rights later that month to Asia excluding South Korea, Italy, Spain and Latin America as well.
 Sony Pictures Worldwide Acquisitions Group was considering making Moon a direct-to-DVD release; however, after Moon premiered at the 2009 Sundance Film Festival in January 2009, Sony Pictures Classics decided to handle this film's theatrical release for Sony Pictures Worldwide Acquisitions Group.

-Sony Pictures Classics distributed the film in the United States in cinemas, beginning with screenings in selected cinemas in New York and Los Angeles on 12 June.
+Sony Pictures Classics distributed the film in the United States, beginning with a limited release in cinemas in New York and Los Angeles on 12 June.
 The film's British premiere was held on 20 June 2009 at the Cameo Cinema in Edinburgh as part of the 63rd Edinburgh International Film Festival.
 Jones was present at the screening along with other key crew members.
 The full UK release was on 17 July.
 The Australian release was on 8 October.

-A high-resolution, 4k remastered version of the film was released on 16 July 2019 for the tenth anniversary of the film.
+A high-resolution, 4K remastered version of the film was released on 16 July 2019 for the tenth anniversary of the film.